Visnupiriyan-K/Exide-DTSC-Clean-up/README.md

 # 🧪 Exide DTSC Clean-Up Project

-## 📍 Section 1: Project Background – Exide DTSC Clean-up
+## 📍 Project Background – Exide DTSC Clean-up

 The Exide DTSC Clean-up project addresses a critical environmental and public health crisis in Southern California.
 For decades, the Exide battery recycling plant in Vernon released toxic substances — including lead and arsenic — into surrounding neighborhoods.
 Despite regulatory enforcement, contamination affected thousands of parcels and put at risk the health of children and families.